monocle-h2020/camera_calibration/README.md

 A library and pre-made scripts for processing camera calibration data.
 We are currently reworking and documenting much of the code to be more user-friendly.
-Progress on this can be seen on the `module` branch.
+Progress on this can be seen on the [spectacle branch](https://github.com/monocle-h2020/camera_calibration/tree/spectacle).

 A first release should be ready within several days.